Koninklijke Philips (NYSE:PHG) Sees Strong Trading Volume

-Shares of Koninklijke Philips (NYSE:PHG) saw an uptick in trading volume on Tuesday .
-13,231 shares were traded during trading, a decline of 98% from the previous session’s volume of 855,086 shares.The stock last traded at $37.22 and had previously closed at $36.53.
+Koninklijke Philips (NYSE:PHG) saw strong trading volume on Monday .
+84,649 shares were traded during trading, a decline of 90% from the previous session’s volume of 857,581 shares.The stock last traded at $37.31 and had previously closed at $36.85.

-Several research analysts have recently issued reports on the company.
-Credit Suisse Group reissued a “neutral” rating on shares of Koninklijke Philips in a research note on Monday, October 25th.
-Jefferies Financial Group assumed coverage on Koninklijke Philips in a research note on Wednesday, September 8th.
-They issued a “buy” rating for the company.
-Zacks Investment Research cut Koninklijke Philips from a “hold” rating to a “strong sell” rating and set a $39.00 price target for the company. in a research note on Tuesday, September 28th.
-JPMorgan Chase & Co. reissued a “neutral” rating on shares of Koninklijke Philips in a research note on Tuesday, October 19th.
-Finally, Deutsche Bank Aktiengesellschaft reissued a “hold” rating on shares of Koninklijke Philips in a research note on Wednesday, December 1st.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $39.00.
+A number of research analysts recently issued reports on the stock.
+Jefferies Financial Group assumed coverage on shares of Koninklijke Philips in a research report on Wednesday, September 8th.
+They set a “buy” rating for the company.
+Zacks Investment Research cut shares of Koninklijke Philips from a “hold” rating to a “strong sell” rating and set a $39.00 price target for the company. in a research report on Tuesday, September 28th.
+Deutsche Bank Aktiengesellschaft reissued a “hold” rating on shares of Koninklijke Philips in a research report on Wednesday, December 1st.
+Credit Suisse Group reissued a “neutral” rating on shares of Koninklijke Philips in a research report on Monday, October 25th.
+Finally, Barclays reaffirmed an “overweight” rating on shares of Koninklijke Philips in a report on Wednesday, October 27th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $39.00.

 About Koninklijke Philips (NYSE:PHG)